Active-Animals/Ontology/CONTRIBUTING.md

-# Contributing to Active Animal Behavior Ontology
+# Contributing to Active Animals Behaviour Ontology

 :+1: First of all: Thank you for taking the time to contribute!